zdebeer99/gojade/ReadMe.md

 to assist with these scenarios you can register your own go functions.

-Some Functions already included is:
+Built in Functions included is:

 * len(value)